Virtual Academy Frequently Asked Questions

 Q: Is Tutoring available?

 Our teachers are available for support during their office hours and for scheduling zoom meetings.
-We also have a math tutor who offers support M-F in person and online.

 Q: How can I get in touch with someone if there is an issue?

 - Each student is assigned an advisor.
 They are your first point of contact.
 You can reach them via text, phone, or email.